Business Impact

 Well…

-Google Analytics raising alarm in the EU over GDPR breaches
+Image breaking down Google Analytics raising alarm in the EU over GDPR breaches

-Big Tech crack-down
+Big Tech Crack-Down

 The GDPR empowered each EU member state to delegate policing to a national data protection agency (DPA).
 They are the ones responsible for ensuring compliance and imposing fines.
 GDPR critics reported however that their sanctions can only do as much: accessnow for instance reported that in 2019, DPAs budgets were incredibly low compared to the income of some of the Big Tech companies they are supposed to control (namely, Facebook, Google, and Microsoft in Ireland; and Amazon and PayPal in Luxembourg).
 In the case of Ireland and Luxembourg particularly, it’s very hard for the local authorities to enforce GDPR properly, especially if/when there is a backlog of procedures.